joshdreagan/artemis-federation-demo/README.md

 oc apply -n dc2 -f ./dc2/artemis-security.yaml

 #
 # Modify the broker cluster CR with your environment specific details and apply.
 Make sure to use the `${STATEFUL_SET_ORDINAL}` placeholder in your host string so that the federation applies properly (ie, ordinal-0 -> ordinal-0, ordinal-1 -> ordinal-1, ... etc).
+You can retrieve the generated admin password for the DC1 cluster via the web console, or via the following command `oc get secret -n dc1 security-properties-broker-prop-module -o=jsonpath='{.data.admin}' | base64 -d`.
+However, you must have applied the `artemis-security.yaml` in DC1 for this secret to have been generated.
+So you might have to hop back and forth between DC's just a bit.
 env \
-DC1_HOST='artemis-broker-core-tls-${STATEFUL_SET_ORDINAL}-svc-rte-dc1.apps.cluster-mbbxw.mbbxw.sandbox2095.opentlc.com' \
+DC1_HOST='artemis-broker-core-tls-${STATEFUL_SET_ORDINAL}-svc-rte-dc1.apps.cluster-zz9jt.zz9jt.sandbox2715.opentlc.com' \
 DC1_PORT=443 \
 DC1_USER=admin \
-DC1_PASS='5QpAZVQO' \
+DC1_PASS='lIZmbMVg' \
 bash -c 'cat ./dc2/artemis-broker.yaml | envsubst | oc apply -n dc2 -f-'

 #